 Within walking distance to historic hotels and luxury inns you will find great attractions and restaurants, and spectacular architecture to explore.

-A visit to the Lightner Museum for Mom will give her the chance to explore the newly installed , on display through July 5, 2021.
+A visit to the Lightner Museum for Mom will give her the chance to explore the newly installed American Impressionism: Treasures from the Daywood Collection, on display through July 5, 2021.

 More elegance can be found at the AAA Five-Diamond Ponte Vedra Inn & Club where in these times of social distancing, the popular Surf Deck Grille, which sits on the sand’s edge, offers full-service lunch and dinner with a panoramic view of the Atlantic Ocean.
 And, most important, the campus-style layout of the resort provides guests a real sense of confidence and comfort, with no need for a crowded elevator ride here.